albehofy/Gym-Template/README.md

 # Gym-Template
-gym template with html, CSS, and  javaScript if you wnat to download this template go to master branch and you will fing all files there.
+gym template with html, CSS, and  javaScript. <br>
+if you wnat to download this template go to master branch and you will fing all files there.